valderman/selda/website/pages/tutorial/ch1-example-explained.md

 The `table` function accepts a table name, and a list of column attributes where things like indexes, foreign keys and other constraints can be declared.
-Such attributes are specified by linking *selectors* of the table &mdash; such as `field @"name"` in this example &mdash; to various attribute definitions.
+Such attributes are specified by linking *selectors* of the table &mdash; such as `#name` in this example &mdash; to various attribute definitions.
-In our example, we want to specify the `name` fields as the primary key of our table.
+In our example, we want to specify the `name` field as the primary key of our table.

-Field selectors work by passing the *name* of a plain Haskell record selector to the `field` function *as a type*, which performs some type-level magic to ensure that the selector is valid for the row we want to use it on.
+Field selectors work by passing the *name* of a plain Haskell record selector, using the `OverloadedLabels` extension, to the `field` function *as a type*, which then performs some type-level magic to ensure that the selector is valid for the row we want to use it on.
+If this makes your head spin, don't worry; the only thing you need to remember about field selectors is `#-sign + record selector = field selector`.

-If the line noise of writing out selectors as `field @"nameOfTheField"` bothers you, there also exists a handy function `selectors`, which generates all selectors for some table in one go.
+There also exists a handy function `selectors`, which generates all selectors for some table in one go.
-In fact, since the `field @...` syntax requires the presence of an actual record selector, using `selectors` is the *only* way to define selectors for non-record types, such as `(Int, Int)` or `data Foo = Foo Text Bool Double`.
+In fact, since the `#...` syntax requires the presence of an actual record selector, using `selectors` is the *only* way to define selectors for non-record types, such as `(Int, Int)` or `data Foo = Foo Text Bool Double`.